willdfonseca/latex/README.md

 ## 🎨 Unofficial LaTeX templates

 That means I created them for personal use.
-Thus, I sharing them here to support the LaTeX community.
+Usually because I have published in the conference.
+Thus, I am sharing them here to support the LaTeX community.

 ###   :sound: Unofficial Internoise 2021 (improved) Template